Sedum Coral Carpet is a perfect sedum for hypertufa pots and containers.

 This year, you can see how much the sedum has grown.
 It has formed a huge cloud of flower and foliage in my largest trough.
 Check out that overview and believe me, the bees were enjoying the flowers.

 Here is another photo from “underneath” the foliage.
 The small branches stretch up and blossom at the end of the branch.
 I tried to maneuver up under the mat of growth to get this one.
+My sedum has always stretched upwards as it begins to bloom and I will trim back after the bloom.

 That is a little bit of Sedum hispanicum at the bottom left.
 They are growing together and seeming to get along.